henryw374/henryw374.github.io.old/_posts/2021-03-01-clojurescript-jsinterop.md

 any object you could round-trip through JSON/stringify => JSON/parse.
 An object that appears to be a data object because it only contains properties (ie no methods), may not be a data object, because those properties might be [getter](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/get)s.
-That definition should be good enough for the purposes of this ponst, let's ignore Object.prototype etc for now.
+That definition should be good enough for the purposes of this post, let's ignore `Object.prototype` etc for now.

-I find it interesting wrt to the `(.-length "foo")` item in Mike's list.
+I find the `(.-length "foo")` item in Mike's list interesting.
 It's clear in the case of the string `"foo"` that this is not a data object and btw `goog.object/get` will not work to access `length`, or any other property of a string.

-Consider this example though:
+But consider this example though:

 ```clojure
 (goog.object/get #js[] "length")